How To Heal From Sexual Abuse (Sexual, Physical And Emotional)

 Guard your heart whilst you talk about the painful past by praying preferably before and after Therapy or conversation.
 Talking about painful experiences can reignite the painful past.
 I am not saying don’t talk about your past at all.
 You need to acknowledge your feelings about the past before you can forgive.
 Once you have forgiven you must protect yourself from re-experiencing the trauma.
 Use prayer, confirm to God and yourself that you are no longer going to carry the pains of yesterdays and the past.
 It takes time to forgive yourself and to forgive your abuser.
 Forgiveness is very possible it just takes time, please be patient.
 To guard your heart is to set boundaries.

 Victims of emotional abuse, physical abuse and or sexual abuse become enslaved in a cyclical pattern of abuse.
 The victim may be coming from a history of trans-generational trauma.
 If this is you, then I recommend that you seek help in the form of Biblical Counselling and take a permanent break from the abusive relationship(s) if possible.
-The victim of abuse may be suffering from Post Traumatic Stress Disorder (P.T.S.D) .
+The victim of abuse may be suffering from Post Traumatic Stress Disorder (P.T.S.D) or Complex P.TS.D.

 Victims of abuse sometimes have loss of memory of the abuse experience in varying degrees, and or emotional detachment.
 Statistics shows that generally abused boys grow up to become abusive men and abused girls become victimised women in their adult relationships and in some cases (but not always) are abusive usually emotionally to their children.
 (This is because they didn’t have a good parenting examples from childhood and they don’t practice self-parenting).